 The semi-open adoption experience can vary with each child.
 For the adopted child, the potential disadvantages of semi-open adoption include:

-- Negative perceptions- Because the birth family is kept away from the adoptive family, the adopted child may develop a misperception that it is unsafe or wrong to interact directly with the birth family.
+- Negative perceptions- Because the birth family is kept away from the adoptive family, the adopted child may develop a wrong perception that it is unsafe or wrong to interact directly with the birth family.

 - Postponed or avoided reunions- Negative perceptions about the birth family may result in the adoptive child postponing or avoiding altogether opportunities to reunite with the birth family